nidhi-sharma989/medireg_crud/README.md

 # Medical Register Application

 A comprehensive medical patient registration system built with Spring Boot 3.x, JSF, and modern DevOps practices.
+This application provides a robust CRUD interface for managing patient records, leveraging the latest technologies in the Java ecosystem.

 ## Features